vissu-labs/apricot/task_details.md

 - Robot footprint is defined.

 ## Script for Goal Publishing
-- Created a C++ node for publishing the goals in sequential order (goal_publisher_node.cpp ) which are stored in vector of vector.
+- Created a C++ node for publishing the goals in sequential order (goal_publisher_node.cpp ) which are stored in 2D vector.
 - Will update to ros parameter so can send dynamically.

 ## Script for visualization markers RVIZ